Skip to main content

 Yes.
 Browse the library for ready-to-use examples covering dashboards, landing pages, user authentication, forms, and more.
 See Library.

 Yes.
-Clear, specific prompts help Rocket generate accurate code faster, reducing token usage.
-Vague prompts may require multiple iterations and regenerations, consuming more tokens.Learn about tokens in Understanding tokens.
+Clear, specific prompts help Rocket generate accurate code faster, reducing credit usage.
+Vague prompts may require multiple iterations and regenerations, consuming more credits.Learn more in Understanding Credits.

 Integration and API Setup